wp-plugins/css-javascript-toolbox/readme.txt

 - How nice it would be if you could simply add code that works with WordPress internal code without hacking away at core files?
 - How about a nice simple way to change the appearance of a page or post in your Wordpress website?
 - What about a means to organise your scripts and blocks of code in a simple web interface?

-= How can CJT help you? =
-- The CJT plugin allows you to contribute to your Wordpress installation code via a simple web interface.
-You can modify and extend the functionality and appearance of your website by writing code directly into CJT code blocks.
-- Each code block represents a script (or block of code) that can apply/execute/output to a specific location (e.g. pages, posts, categories, etc) as defined in the Assignment Panel.
-- With CJT code blocks, you can add various types of code like CSS, JavaScript, HTML and PHP.
-You can mix them into a single block or organise them into multiple separate blocks - the choice is yours.
-- The Auxiliary tab provides more 'assignment' options.
-Things like WordPress common requests such as: 404 Error, Tag, Archive, Entire website, Front-end, Dashboard Backend, and a number of others.
-- You can create multiple code blocks, assign them to the same requests or different requests.
-- Manage all of your code blocks through a single webpage using Ajax requests.
-No need to refresh your pages for any operation you need to make.
-- Changing the blocks order (via block dragging) allows you to specify what code block is used first.
-This way later blocks are overridden by higher-order code blocks.
-- By Deactivating code blocks, you can disable a code block from running.
-Using this feature is handy to test the behaviour you expected your block to make without changing a blocks properties (i.e. code, assigned requests).
-- All code blocks can have a unique name, which is ideal for organising and remembering the purpose of your block.
-- Output location is the location/point/hook for the block code to run.
-CJT now only supports two hook points - Header and Footer, which outputs code block in the page header - exactly before the closing HTML 'head' tag OR in the page footer - just before the end of the 'body' tag.
-- Integrating with [ACE Editor](http://ace.ajax.org/)!
-CJT proudly and perfectly integrates the ACE Editor and it is a dream to use while writing code for its smooth response, high performance and syntax highlighting.
-- We have included a number of tools for batch processing like: 'Delete All Empty Blocks', 'Delete All', 'Activate All', 'Deactivate All', 'Revert State'.
-- Individual code block Revisions can be saved.
-Also, you can entirely save all of your code blocks with the Backups feature.

-= Would like to know more? =
-If you would like to learn more, please click to [download the CJT User Manual](http://css-javascript-toolbox.com/cjt-free-user-manual-free-download/).

 = Scripts, scripts, glorious scripts! =
 If you would like to learn how to use our plugin with some script examples, please visit our [Scripts page](http://css-javascript-toolbox.com/category/scripts).
 If you are a script author and would like to get more exposure for your scripts, please submit your scripts to us.
 Click [Submit a Script](http://css-javascript-toolbox.com/submit-a-script) to find out more.